Eye Movement Desensitization and Reprocessing Therapy

 Theoretical Explanation of Eye Movement Desensitization and Reprocessing Therapy

-Bruce Ecker, Robin Ticic, Robin, and Laurel Hulley wrote that “the cornerstone of EMDR’s conceptual model is what Shapiro terms the brain’s Adaptive Information Processing System, which is understood as always striving for survival and adaptive mental health.”
-They continue, “in that context, EMDR is understood as functioning to update the client’s memory network by bringing about a genuine resolution of negative emotional experiences rather than engaging in counteractive managing of symptoms.”
-(2012, Page 142).
+“The cornerstone of EMDR’s conceptual model is what Shapiro terms the brain’s Adaptive Information Processing System, which is understood as always striving for survival and adaptive mental health.”
+They continue, “In that context, EMDR is understood as functioning to update the client’s memory network by bringing about a genuine resolution of negative emotional experiences rather than engaging in counteractive managing of symptoms.”
+(Ecker et al., 2012, p.
+142).

 The underlying theoretical explanation for why EMDR works is that dual stimulation assists patients retrieve dysregulated and fragmented memories, and reprocess them in a functional way.
 As the therapy style began to mature, Shapiro hypothesized that the adaptive process model was a key factor for the effectiveness of EMDR.